 Let’s face it—managing a scaling software product can be an overwhelming task for beginner and veteran alike.
 As you introduce new features to support a larger and growing user base, the greenfield days of managing only a handful of features is a distant memory.
 Growing pressures from your end-users and internal stakeholders begins to mount as you explore new paths to providing value to your customers.

-Having played a leading role in several product teams across my career, I’ve seen the benefits first-hand of feature flags.
+Having worked in a variety of product management roles across my career, I’ve seen the benefits first-hand of feature flags.
 From simplifying a/b testing, making product launches more manageable, to maintaining a practice of continuous delivery—feature flags really help product managers take control of a growing product with confidence.

 What Are Feature Flags?